-The Riviera Set: From Queen Victoria to Princess Grace Lita-Rose Betcherman
+The Riviera Set: From Queen Victoria to Princess Grace by Lita-Rose Betcherman

 Courts of Love, Castles of Hate: Troubadours & Trobairitz in Southern France 1071-1321 Aubrey Burl

-This is a French Riviera book about a troubadour which combines the ideals of knighthood with the inspiration of the poet and musician.
-At the time it was released, it caused a cultural explosion which had a big influence on the Western art and civilization and its course.
+This is a French Riviera book about a troubadour that combines the ideals of knighthood with the inspiration of the poet and musician.
+At the time it was released, it caused a cultural explosion that had a big influence on Western art and civilization and its course.